This Kiss (Faith Hill song)

-"This Kiss" is a song recorded by American country music singer Faith Hill from her third studio album Faith.
+"This Kiss" is a song by American country music singer Faith Hill from her third studio album Faith.
 It was written by Beth Nielsen Chapman, Robin Lerner and Annie Roboff, and produced by Hill and Byron Gallimore.
 It was released on February 23, 1998, as the album's first single.

 The song became a crossover hit, reaching number one on the American and Canadian country charts and peaking within the top 10 on both the US Billboard Hot 100 and the Billboard Adult Contemporary chart.
 Outside the US, it reached number four in Australia, number 13 in the United Kingdom, and number 24 in Canada, while also charting within the top 30 in Austria and Sweden.
-"This Kiss" was nominated for two Grammy Awards for Best Female Country Vocal Performance and Best Country Song, losing both to "You're Still the One" by Canadian singer Shania Twain.
+"This Kiss" was nominated for two Grammy Awards for Best Female Country Vocal Performance and Best Country Song at the 41st Annual Grammy Awards, losing both to "You're Still the One" by Canadian singer Shania Twain.

 Critical reception

 Billboard noted the song as "brilliantly produced" and explained further that "this uptempo tune boasts clever lyrics and an infectious melody that are extremely radio-friendly."
-They complimented Hill's vocal performance as "passionate, jubilant, and thoroughly appealing."
+They complimented Faith Hill's vocal performance as "passionate, jubilant, and thoroughly appealing."
+In 2024, Rolling Stone ranked the song at number 118 on its "200 Greatest Country Songs of All Time" ranking.

 Chart performance

-"This Kiss" became Hill's fourth solo number-one, and fifth overall, on the US Billboard Hot Country Singles & Tracks (now Hot Country Songs) chart, and it also peaked atop the Canadian RPM Country Tracks chart.
-The song was a crossover hit, reaching number seven on the Billboard Hot 100 and number three on the Hot Adult Contemporary Tracks charts, her first entry on the latter chart.
-In addition, it reached number 24 on the Canadian RPM Top Singles chart and number two on the RPM Adult Contemporary chart.

-The single also saw chart success outside North America, becoming Hill's first hit outside the continent.
-It reached number 13 on the UK Singles Chart, number four on the Australian Singles Chart, and number 18 on the Austrian Singles Chart; it also charted in Germany, the Netherlands, and Sweden.
+"This Kiss" became Hill's fourth solo number one, and fifth overall, on the US Billboard Hot Country Singles & Tracks chart, and it also peaked atop the Canadian RPM Country 100 chart.
+The song was a crossover hit, reaching number seven on the Billboard Hot 100 and number three on the Hot Adult Contemporary Tracks charts—Hill's first entry on the latter chart.
+In addition, it reached number 24 on the Canadian RPM 100 Hit Tracks chart and number two on the RPM Adult Contemporary Tracks chart.
+The single also experienced chart success outside North America, becoming Hill's first hit outside the continent.
+It reached number 13 on the UK Singles Chart, number four on the Australian Singles Chart, and number 18 on the Austrian Singles Chart.
+"This Kiss" also charted in Germany, the Netherlands, and Sweden.

 Music video

 The song's music video, directed by Steven Goldmann, features Hill in a colorful fantasy-like sequence.
 She is featured swinging on a nectarine, jumping from flower to flower, and riding flying bees and butterflies.
-The video features extensive use of CGI technology, and it won the Video of the Year award at the 1998 Country Music Association awards.
+The video features extensive use of CGI technology, and it won the Video of the Year award at the 1998 Country Music Association Awards.